Transfer Credit Policies

 2. All academic courses successfully completed with a grade of C or higher at a fully accredited college or university are transferable; however, the University reserves the right to determine what constitutes an academic course.
 Most baccalaureate degrees at Stony Brook require 120 credits.
 After earning 57 credits, the student must complete 36 credit hours at Stony Brook.
 The University will, therefore, accept a maximum of 84 transfer credits including test credits.
 All official transcripts from all colleges and universities attended must be submitted by August 15 if the student enters the University in the fall semester or by January 15 if the student enters the University in the spring semester.

-3. Graduates of SUNY or CUNY colleges who earned an Associate in Arts or Associate in Science degree prior to matriculation at Stony Brook University receive transfer credit for all credit completed as part of their associate degree requirements.
+3. Graduates of SUNY or CUNY colleges who earned an Associate in Arts or Associate in Science degree prior to matriculation at Stony Brook University receive transfer credit for all credit successfully completed as part of their associate degree requirements (with grades of C or higher).
 Official proof of an A.A. or A.S. degree must be submitted by August 15 if the student enters the University in the fall semester or by January 15 if the student enters the University in the spring semester.

 4. Transfer credit is entered on the official University transcript.
 Grades received for transferred courses are not shown nor are they included in the calculation of the student’s cumulative grade point average at Stony Brook University.